openfaas/workshop/lab7.md

 ![](./screenshot/github_replay.png)

-## Analyse new Issues on GitHub

 ### Deploy SentimentAnalysis function

 In order to use this issue-bot function, you will need to deploy the SentimentAnalysis function first.
 This is a python function that provides a rating on sentiment positive/negative (polarity -1.0-1.0) and subjectivity provided to each of the sentences sent in via the TextBlob project.

 You can deploy "SentimentAnalysis" from the **Function Store**

-and test

 ```
 # echo -n "I am really excited to participate in the OpenFaaS workshop." | faas-cli invoke sentimentanalysis